Socio-Behavioural Research Division

 DTHF partnered with IAS and the Children’s Radio Foundation in facilitating a series of focus groups and participatory media workshops with youth in South Africa, Zambia, and Tanzania to document youth perceptions of HIV prevention and treatment programs.
 These workshops yielded media content for a digital social media campaign called Youth Voices which advanced a youth voice to speak directly to policy makers and funders in advance of and at the AIDS 2016 conference.

-The DTHF runs mobile diagnostic units: the Tutu Tester and the Tutu Teen Tester, which provides free comprehensive healthcare and counselling services to youth in the underserviced health sub-district of Klipfontein/Mitchells Plain.
+The DTHF runs mobile diagnostic units: the Tutu Tester and the Tutu Teen Truck, which provides free comprehensive healthcare and counselling services to youth in the underserviced health sub-district of Klipfontein/Mitchells Plain.
 Services include HIV, TB and STI screening, as well as a wellness package that includes assessment for diabetes, hypertension, obesity, cervical, breast and testicular cancer.
 Health advice and treatment referral is additionally provided where appropriate.
 Studies are being conducted to assess the impact of economic incentives and/or text messages on linkage to HIV/TB care following mobile HIV and TB screening.
 Additionally, the feasibility and acceptability of HIV self-testing kits among adolescents and young adults is being accessed.

 Currently, there is an STI test-and-treat study that aims to investigate the feasibility of point-of-care testing for STIs at youth friendly clinics